schleifer-john/sdp-libraries/libraries/artifactory/README.rst

 Example Usage Snippet

-Downloads the `sample/artifact.zip` file in the `SAMPLE-REPO` in Artifactory to a local folder named `libraries`.
+Downloads the sample/artifact.zip file in the SAMPLE-REPO in Artifactory to a local folder named libraries.
-The flat argument is set to `true`, so the downloaded file path will be `libraries/artifact.zip`.
-If set to `false`, the path will be `libraries/sample/artifact.zip` instead.
+The flat argument is set to true, so the downloaded file path will be libraries/artifact.zip.
+If set to false, the path will be libraries/sample/artifact.zip instead.

 .. code:: groovy